 which is equivalent to require

-with $n_2$ integer.
-Thus the qubit frequency $\omega_A$ has to be relevant to the optimized joint-evolution time $t_{1,{\rm opt}}$ in Eq.~(\ref{time optimal}) or the qubit-probe coupling strength $g$.
-In this case, the QFI for the mixed initial probe $\rho_0$ after the unitary evolution can be described by Eq.~(\ref{QFI}), i.e.,
+with $n_3$ integer.
+Thus the qubit frequency $\omega_A$ has to be dependent on the optimized joint-evolution time $t_{1,{\rm opt}}$ in Eq.~(\ref{time optimal}) or the probe-ancilla coupling strength $g$.
+In this case, QFI for the mixed initial probe $\rho_0$ can be simply described by Eq.~(\ref{QFI}), i.e.,